North Head (New Zealand): Modern use

 Since the Navy school left the summit area in 1996, the Department of Conservation has administered the area as a reserve, which provides for beautiful walks along the waterline or onto the summit with good views of Rangitoto Island and Auckland due to the prominent height of the hill.
 Also popular are exploratory forays to the gun emplacements and into the tunnel system, which is open to the public to a substantial degree, though torches are needed to explore it.

 In the late 1980s and early 1990s there were reports of strange chemical smells and rumours of hidden caverns underneath the hill.
 Some tales even told of aeroplanes hidden in secret storerooms.
 As it was feared that old ammunition was decaying in forgotten parts of the fortifications, a major investigation was started, involving documentary research, geological tests and substantial exploratory digging was done around the hill.
-The research however, found little of new import.
+The research, however, yielded no new findings.